-Wellesley Youth Lacrosse Club’s mission is to provide a fun, safe, and positive environment to teach the game of lacrosse, and to teach promote sportsmanship and respect by all players towards coaches, teammates, and opponents on the field of play.
+Wellesley Youth Lacrosse Club’s mission is to provide a fun, safe, and positive environment to teach the game of lacrosse, and to teach and promote sportsmanship and respect by all players towards coaches, teammates, and opponents on the field of play.

-- equal playing time for all players
+- equal playing time for all players on the classic teams

 Team sports require commitment to the team.
 In addition to developing individual skills, players must also learn to play with teammates.
 The shared experience of teamwork is one of the key lessons to be learned from team sports.
 All players are expected at all practices and games.
 From time to time, however, situations may arise which will cause a player to miss a practice.
 There is no need to notify the lacrosse program for this.
 If a player will have to miss a game, please notify the team manager.
 For systematic conflicts (such as overlapping schedules with other sports or activities) PLAYERS ARE EXPECTED TO DISCUSS THE CONFLICT WITH THEIR COACHES AND WORK OUT A SATISFACTORY SOLUTION WHICH EQUALLY SHARES THE CONFLICT WITH THE OTHER SPORT OR ACTIVITY.

 Wellesley Youth Lacrosse Code of Conduct